Athlete Leadership Programs

 CURRENT STUDENTS: If you attended the ALPs University in October at the Kansas City Police Academy, you have to complete your practicum and turn it in (for ALL classes, including Intro to ALPs) before you can attend this ALPs University in May 2017 (NO EXCEPTIONS!).
 You can still register for this one in May now, but your practicum needs to be completed, signed by you AND your mentor and turned in to your instructor of that class by April 26.
 If it's not completed and turned in in time, you will have to either re-take classes or forfeit your spot at this University to someone else.
 We prefer that you use the same mentor as before if possible.

 Also, returning students do not need to arrive until Saturday morning for registration.
 You only have to attend for the days that you need classes.
 You're more than welcome to still show up early, but it's not necessary.
-For example, if you only need to take your Capstone class to complete your degree, you don't need to show up until Sunday.
 You're more than welcome to take extra classes if you'd like to show up early, but it offers you flexibility.
 NOTE: If you aren't planning on showing up until Saturday or Sunday, the registration fee is still $75 if you're planning on using our housing we have set up.
 Please let us know well in advance if you aren't showing up until later in the weekend.

 If you cannot attend on Sunday, you're more than welcome to still attend on Friday and/or Saturday.
 Just let us know that you can only attend a specific amount of time.

 ROOMING: When you register, SOMO will set up your housing for you.
 We are planning on using Lindenwood University's housing.
 Two people per room.
 We will place you in a room with an athlete or mentor of the same gender if the paired mentor and athlete-leader aren't of the same gender.
 If you don't plan on staying with us, the registration fee is only $25.